 Solomon Admissions Consultants offer the deepest bench of any admissions consultants out there and have a proven track record of securing admissions at the top law schools in the country.

-Our two founders are experts in law school admissions, and that know-how has translated into the recruitment of a top team of law school admissions experts that are ready to get you noticed.
+Our two founders are experts in law school admissions, and that know-how has translated into the recruitment of a top team of law school admissions experts who are ready to get you noticed.
+Why not contact us today?